ringcentral/ringcentral-web-phone/README.md

 ### Trickle ICE

 SDK-managed WebRTC uses Trickle ICE by default for initial calls, re-INVITEs, and ICE restarts.
-The Web Phone sends the generated SDP immediately without removing candidates already present, then sends later candidates one at a time through the Call Session's SIP signaling.
+The Web Phone sends the generated SDP immediately, keeping candidates already present in it, and signals only later candidates one at a time through the Call Session's SIP signaling, followed by end-of-candidates.
+Incoming candidates are converted once into browser-shaped data, held until the remote description is ready, and applied in arrival order; browser WebRTC validates them.
 No option or manual candidate API is required.

 Delegated WebRTC sessions can opt in through the `WebRtcSession.trickleIce` capability described under [SharedWorker WebPhone with delegated